Kleinrotti/DocToIdoit/README.md

 > ## Requirements
 ### Operating system
-- Linux Distribution e.g., Debian/Ubuntu
+- Linux Distribution e.g., Debian/Ubuntu or Windows
 - Packages: dotnet-runtime-6.0, libgdiplus, libc6-dev
+### i-doit
+- Running i-doit installation (>=1.17)
+- i-doit API Addon
 ### PDF
 - PDFs should have least a resolution of 300 dpi
 - PDFs should not be compressed to heavily, the better the quality of the PDF and source document, the more reliable the ocr result.